-The U.S. fired 25% of its THAAD stockpile in 12 days defending Israel.
-With Operation Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.
+The U.S. fired 25% of its THAAD stockpile in 12 days.
+With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 On June 23, 2025, during the twelve-day Israeli-Iranian war, the United States fired approximately 150 Terminal High Altitude Area Defense interceptors from two THAAD systems deployed in Israel to defend against Iranian ballistic missiles.
-Each THAAD interceptor costs roughly $13–15 million.
-The 150 launches represented nearly a quarter of the entire THAAD stockpile the Pentagon had ever purchased, according to reporting by the Wall Street Journal and confirmed by multiple defense analysts.
-Replenishing it, according to researchers at the Jewish Institute for National Security of America, could take three to eight years.
-At the time of that depletion, the United States was procuring 11 new THAAD interceptors in 2024 and 12 in 2025.
+Each interceptor costs roughly $13–15 million.
+The 150 launches represented quarter of total stockpile — nearly a quarter of the entire THAAD supply the Pentagon had ever purchased, according to reporting by the Wall Street Journal and confirmed by multiple defense analysts.
+Replenishing it could take three to eight years, according to researchers at the Jewish Institute for National Security of America.
+The pre-war production rate was 11 new THAAD interceptors in 2024 and 12 in 2025.

 Now Operation Epic Fury has begun, with the United States and Israel striking Iranian targets again, and Iran retaliating across the Gulf.
-Fortune and Bloomberg report that going into this escalation, interceptor stocks are “most likely dangerously low” after last summer’s war.
+Dangerously low stockpiles — Fortune and Bloomberg report going into this escalation, interceptor stocks are “most likely dangerously low” after last summer’s war.
 Military doctrine calls for firing two or three interceptors at each incoming target.
-Iran fired 574 missiles during the twelve-day war; THAAD and Arrow interceptors destroyed 201 of them.
+Iran fired 574 missiles during the twelve-day war; 201 intercepted missiles were destroyed by THAAD and Arrow interceptors.
 This time Iran is already firing at U.S. bases across the Gulf — Qatar, Bahrain, Kuwait, the UAE — simultaneously.

 The Specific Problem with High-End Interceptors

 The Patriot system is cheaper and faster to produce, but faces its own constraints.
-Production was running at roughly 600–740 interceptors per year, with plans to triple that to 2,000 under a new Lockheed deal.
-The U.S. fired approximately 30 Patriots defending Al Udeid Air Base in Qatar during the June 2025 conflict alone.
+Patriot annual output was running at roughly 600–740 interceptors per year, with plans to triple that to 2,000 under a new Lockheed deal.
+The U.S. fired approximately 30 Patriots fired defending Al Udeid Air Base in Qatar during the June 2025 conflict alone.
 More are now being fired as Iran strikes Gulf bases again.

 The cost asymmetry is structural.
 Iran fires Shahed drones at $20,000–50,000 per unit.
 The U.S. responds with $1–15 million interceptors.
-In April 2024, it cost an estimated $1.1 billion to defend against a few hours of Iranian missile and drone attacks.
-Iran, as CSIS analyst Mark Cancian has noted, currently possesses over 3,000 ballistic missiles and many thousands of drones.
+In April 2024, it cost an $1.1 billion defense cost to defend against a few hours of Iranian missile and drone attacks.
+Iran currently possesses Iran’s missile inventory — over 3,000 ballistic missiles and many thousands of drones.
 The arithmetic of sustained defense at this exchange ratio is not sustainable.

 Long-Range Precision Munitions and the Taiwan Arithmetic